konradkar2/netns5g/README.md

 A free5gc and UERANSIM deployment using Linux network namespaces.

-Currently supporting deployment of single UPF, single gNB
+Currently supporting the deployment of single UPF, single gNB

 ## How does it work?
-Basicaly every NF gets deployed on its own Network Namespace, with its own interfaces - each of them connected to single linux bridge.
+Every NF gets deployed on its own Network Namespace, with its interfaces - each of them connected to a single Linux bridge.
 ## Features

 - free5gc + UERANSIM deployment
-- No kubernetes needed
+- No Kubernetes is needed
 - Quick executable replacement
-- Easy traffic capture in runtime - every interface can be seen from host side
+- Easy traffic capture in runtime - every interface can be seen from the host side